Vibrating Strings, Musical Intervals and the Curves of Lissajous

 Note that these simple relations describe already almost all of the underlying foundations

 of occidental music, which is based on the major and minor chords.
+In logarithms:

 (german "kleine Sexte"): Ratio 5:8

 Again adding the intervals of a Major third and a Minor sixth results in an octave as well as